-No complaints regarding odour and dust emission from regulated industrial sources have been received in recent years.
+No complaints regarding odour from regulated industrial sources have been received in recent years.

 6.0 Conclusions

 The first round of review and assessment suggested that it is unlikely that any of the national air quality objectives will be breached within the Council area and this continues to be the case.